 How I work with clients

 Psychedelics have been one of the most powerful lenses through which I have witnessed my own, and others, life exploration and transformation happen.
 As such, I feel a deep sense of purpose and happiness in helping others prepare for, navigate, and integrate these powerful experience.
 In working with clients I am open minded, supportive, curious, good hearted, and on a lucky day a little humorous.
 I mix in my backgrounds in scientific research and psychology, as well as familiarity with world religions, philosophy, and culture.
-I aim to help clients understand and beneficially approach the many facets of life that psychedelics relate to – spanning practical preparation and awareness to family dynamics, personal transformation, integration, personal identity, meaning, relationship to death, understanding of reality, etc.

 My own experiences opened me up to a profoundly new and more expansive worldview – one that led me to feel more connected to nature, to my friends, to the cosmos, and to my inner life.
 I feel a deep sense of happiness and purpose in sharing the lessons I have learned in navigating the profound and at times radical shifts that can come from psychedelics.